pureartisan/prisma-prefixed-ids/README.md

 5. **Better Performance**: nanoid is optimized for performance and generates IDs faster than UUID v4.

 For example, with a 24-character nanoid:
-- The chance of a collision is approximately 1 in 2^128 (same as UUID v4)
+- The chance of a collision is approximately 1 in 2^142 (even better than UUID v4's 2^122)
-- The ID length is 24 characters + prefix length (e.g., `usr_abc123...`)
+- The ID length is 24 characters + prefix length (e.g., `usr_abc123DEF...`)
-- The alphabet includes 36 characters (0-9, a-z), making it both readable and compact
+- The alphabet includes 62 characters (0-9, a-z, A-Z), providing high entropy while remaining readable

 ## Development